spezhyal/netacademia-bt4/README.md

 # netacademia-bt4
-A netakadémia bootstrap 4 tanfolyama
+A Netacademia Bootstrap 4 tanfolyama